pluto-build/pluto-build.github.io/index.md

 ---
-title: pluto: A sound and optimal incremental build system with dynamic dependencies
+title: Fast and correct incremental building with pluto
-layoyt: default
+layout: default
 ---

 Build systems are used in all but the smallest software projects to invoke the